-Although states have their own laws and specifics that apply to a citizen's arrest, in the United States private individuals have the authority to make an arrest, even without a warrant.
-These are called Citizen's Arrests, or CA. An example might be if you see someone stealing a purse, you may on your own initiative detain the person stealing the purse.
-But there are lots of particulars you should know before you try..
-Above all know the laws of your state.
+Although states have their own laws and specifics that apply to a citizen’s arrest, in the United States private individuals have the authority to make an arrest, even without a warrant.
+These are called Citizen’s Arrests, or CA. An example might be if you see someone stealing a purse, you may on your own initiative detain the person stealing the purse.
+But there are lots of particulars you should know before you try.
+Here’s what you need to know across all the States.

 - If you use excessive force you may be subject to criminal prosecution and there could be a civil liability.

 - if you use deadly force and do not comply with the state law, you could be charged with manslaughter or murder.

 - In many States, you must witness the crime and it must be a felony.

 - In some States, if you are aware of the crime you may make a citizens arrest